homeslicesolutions-zz/backbone-model-file-upload/README.md

 email.save();

 email.on('progress', console.log);
-// Will result: the status in percent i.e. 0.3233
+// Will result: with an event object you can use evt.loaded and evt.total to figure out the percent (i.e. 0.3233)

 ```
 ### fileAttribute